carolinaborim/documentation/source/includes/external_user_workflow/_workflow.md

 ```

 The `token Bearer` corresponds to the user credentials and the APIs
-will use it to check which data can be retrieved.
+will check which data can be retrieved.

 To make sure everything is working fine you can try executing one
 of the following examples available on the right side.